wownice333/LG-FGAD/README.md

-## LG-FGAD: An Effective Federated Graph Anomaly Detection Framework
+# LG-FGAD: An Effective Federated Graph Anomaly Detection Framework

-This is the official implementation of LG-FGAD: An Effective Federated Graph Anomaly Detection Framework.
+This is an implement of the LG-FGAD paper accepted by the 33rd International Joint Conference on Artificial Intelligence (IJCAI-24).

-### Dependencies
+## Dependencies

 - python 3.8, pytorch, torch-geometric, torch-sparse, numpy, scikit-learn, pandas